 - providing information to you regarding events and industry matters; and

-- performing our related administrative and organisational functions and tasks and to communicate with you about the services we offer.
+- performing our related administrative and organisational functions and to communicate with you about the services we offer.

 The following paragraphs describe some of the organisations, or types of organisations, to which Alberts usually discloses personal information.
-Wherever personal information is disclosed outside of Alberts, we take reasonable steps to ensure that the recipient:
+Wherever personal information is disclosed outside of Alberts, we take reasonable steps to ensure that the recipient handles that information in the same way we do and in accordance with the APPs in the Privacy Act.

 Occasionally, Alberts has to rely on third party contractors to provide services or perform functions on our behalf, and this may involve a disclosure of personal information by Alberts to that third party.
 While these vary from time to time, they may include: